-Pestera (2015) was projected onto the ceiling of Atelier Contemporary Art Space, in Bucharest.
-There was an interesting interaction between the galleries’ architectural features and the film projection, in which film and feature are both illuminated and obscured.
+Pestera (2015) is projected onto the ceiling of Atelier Contemporary Art Space, in Bucharest. this creates an interesting interaction between the galleries’ architectural features and the film projection, in which film and feature are both illuminated and obscured.
 The projection challenges the distinction between the physical site and the projected image by creating a play of representations.
 The monastery, as a site of worship holds a multitude of ‘projected’ symbolisms, for those that pray there, to those who enter as visitors.
 This cinematic tracking shot through architectural space draws attention to these symbolic readings and our reading of the space alternates between material to iconic.